igorfgama/igorfgama/README.md

-- 👋 Hi, I’m @igorfgama
+- 👋 Hi, I’m igor
-- 👀 I’m interested in
+- 👀 I’m interested in web security & AI
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on something good
-- 📫 How to reach me igor.franca@bb.com.br
+- 📫 How to reach me somewhere in the world

 <!---
 igorfgama/igorfgama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.